 Any changes to specified time limits in the Council’s procedure must be agreed by the employee and the Council.

 Information about an employee’s disciplinary matter will be restricted to those involved in the disciplinary process.
 A record of the reason for disciplinary action and the action taken by the Council is confidential to the employee.
-The employee’s disciplinary records will be held by the Council in accordance with the Data Protection Act 1998.
+The employee’s disciplinary records will be held by the Council in accordance with the UK GDPR and the Data Protection Act 2018.

-Recordings of the proceedings at any stage of the disciplinary procedure are prohibited, unless agreed as a reasonable adjustment that takes account of an employee’s medical condition.
+Recordings of the proceedings at any stage of the disciplinary procedure are prohibited, unless agreed as a reasonable adjustment that takes account of an employee’s medical condition, and any such agreement must be documented.

 Employees have the right to appeal against any disciplinary action.
 The appeal decision is final.